cerb/cerb.github.io/_guides/integrations/google/gmail.md

 # Introduction

 In this guide we'll walk through the process of linking Cerb to Gmail.
-You can the same process with any [Google API](https://developers.google.com/apis-explorer/#p/) from Cerb bots to automate whatever you need.
+You can use the same process with any [Google API](https://developers.google.com/apis-explorer/#p/) from Cerb bots to automate whatever you need.

 <div class="cerb-screenshot">
 <img src="{{page.social_image_url}}" class="screenshot">